 Preparation and professionalism are important habits at UNC Asheville and in your future workplace.
-We'll work to develop both by having a lecture quiz at the very beginning of class on Mondays (no lecture quiz make-ups) to test that you have thoroughly read the chapter before diving into the in-class group projects.
+We'll work to develop both by having a lecture quiz at the very beginning of class on the days when we start a new chapter (no lecture quiz make-ups) to test that you have thoroughly read the chapter before diving into the in-class group projects.
 Professionalism is showing respect for each person in the class by actively listening and contributing.
-A lack of professionalism means that points are deducted from your Pre- and Pro- score.
+A lack of professionalism means that points are deducted from your Preand Pro- score.
 Each person will occasionally be evaluated on their contributions to group projects.
 The final semester tally will determine if you passed (earn the full 5%) or failed (0% score) in preparation and professionalism.